Zvimarmor/azimut-kosher-kravi/docs/README.md

-# AI Kosher Kravi Documentation
+# Azimut Kosher Kravi Documentation

-Welcome to the AI Kosher Kravi documentation.
+Welcome to the Azimut Kosher Kravi documentation.
 This fitness training application is inspired by IDF special forces training methodologies.

 ## Documentation Structure